Yacov Bengo

-Major General (Aluf) Yacov Bengo (Born July 1971) is an Israeli general currently serving as the head of the Multi-Branch Force Build-up Directorate of the Israel Defense Forces.
-His military career spans approximately thirty years of service, mainly in the Armored Corps.
+Yacov Bengo (יעקב בנג'ו; born July 1971) is a retired Israeli General who served as the head of the IDF's planning directorate (J8), the commander of the northern core, and held key positions including head of the Doctrine and Training Division (J7), commander of the 36th division, and commander of the 7th brigade within the Israel Defense Forces.
+His primary focus was in the Armored Corps and the General Staff."
+Israel Defense Forces.
+As of August 1, 2023, Bengo is in the private sector.

 Biography

-With his recruitment to the IDF, Bengo Conscripted in the Armored Corps in the 211st Brigade.
+With his recruitment to the IDF, Bengo conscripted in the Armored Corps in the 211st Brigade.
 He went through Advanced combat training and Tank commander training.
 He later completed the officer's course and became the commander for an armor platoon, after which he continued to serve in several command roles, amongst which were: Company commander in the 82nd Armor Battalion between 1993 and 1995, Commander of Palsar 7 between 1995 and 1997, Vice commander of the 75th Armor Battalion 1997–1998, and as commander of the 75th Armor Battalion between 2001 and 2003.

 He later served as Instructor at the IDF Officers training School (B.H.D 1) until 2004, then as Instructor at the Tactical Command College (IDNC) until 2005.

 He served as the head of the land branch in the IDF Planning Directorate until 2007.